 Managing uncertainty in your clients' portfolios

 With uncertainty a fact of life, professionals may wonder how best to manage this in their clients' investments.
-There are a few things to keep in mind (also see Three steps for investing in uncertain times)
+There are a few things to keep in mind:

 1. Be clear on your clients' investment strategies and goals